CancerDataAggregator/CDA-HelpDesk/docs/documentation/developers/index.md

 This page is actively under construction, if you can't find the information you need please contact us at our helpdesk.

+# API roadmap

+Our API will be undergoing large structural changes in the this spring/summer, and we highly recommend delaying any serious development against it until we release the new version.
+However, if you are interested in working with our API, we would love to hear from you, especially as we work out what capabilities we will offer.
+We would be happy to work with you during our development, and to bring your group on as a beta tester when we get closer to release.

 ## Swagger definitions